 Sampling plan

 We plan to collect data from a minimum of 100 participants in each between-subject condition (500 participants in total).
 We will use a Bayesian stopping rule for data collection, and plan to stop collecting data when a threshold of B < 1/5 or B > 5 is reached for the study hypotheses (see Schönbrodt et al., 2017).
 If the thresholds for stopping are reached at 500 participants, we will terminate data collection.
 If the thresholds are not reached, we will continue to collect data at 100 participant intervals.
 If we do not reach our evidential thresholds after reaching a final sample of 1500 participants, we will terminate data collection regardless, and acknowledge the limitations of our sample.
-We will exclude multivariate outliers from the data using a robust Mahalanobis distance based on the Minimum Covariance Determinant (Leys et al., 2018, 2019; see also André, 2022).
+We will detect multivariate outliers in the data using a robust Mahalanobis distance based on the Minimum Covariance Determinant with a breakdown point of 0.25, and a chi-square at p = 0.001 (Leys et al., 2018, 2019; see also André, 2022).
+Participants who are identified as multivariate outliers on measured meat consumption outcomes (attitude, interest, intention, and estimates of consumption) in the first wave will be excluded from the sample at both time-points.

 Participants

 Participants will be recruited from Prolific and redirected to the survey hosted on Qualtrics.
-The following will be excluded from the study sample: participants who are vegan/vegetarian, participants who fail the attention check, and participants who provide careless responses.
-Informed consent will be obtained from all participants, and their data will be identifiable via IDs generated by Prolific for the purpose of the study.Design and procedure
+The pre-screening criteria used in the pilot study will also be applied to the current study.
+The following will be excluded from the study sample in order: 1) participants who started but did not complete the survey, 2) participants who are vegan/vegetarian, 3) participants who spend less than 5 seconds on the reading task, 4) and participants who are identified as multivariate outliers.
+Informed consent will be obtained from all participants, and their data will be identifiable via IDs generated by Prolific for the purpose of the study.
+Participants in the first wave will be invited to the second and final wave of the study using Prolific’s internal messaging system.
+Participants will be paid the equivalent of £6.00/hr at the first timepoint, then £7.50/hr at the second timepoint.

+Design and procedure

 The study will be presented as a survey on eating behaviour.
-The study uses a 2x2 between-subjects design (type of norm [dynamic/visual] x visual cue [present/absent]) and includes an additional control group with no normative information provided.
-Participants will be randomly allocated to one of the five conditions, then they will proceed to the outcome measures, followed by demographic questions.
-Participants will then respond to items measuring careless responding, and will also be asked to indicate if they think their data should be used (Meade & Craig, 2012).
+The study uses a 2x2 mixed design (type of norm [dynamic/static] x visual cue [present/absent]) and includes an additional control group with no normative information provided.
+Participants will complete the measure of actual meat consumption, then they will be randomly allocated to one of the five conditions.
+Participants will then proceed to the remaining outcome measures, followed by demographic questions.
 After one week, participants will complete the outcome measures again.
 Participants will be debriefed at the conclusion of the study.

 To create norm statements, we relied on estimates provided by participants from the same sample population in a previous unpublished study (https://osf.io/gq6s3/).
 Specifically, we used the average estimate of current percentage of British people reducing their meat consumption provided by participants in a control condition.
 This was estimated at 32.52%, which is close to other estimates used in dynamic norm research in the context of meat consumption (e.g., Aldoh et al., 2021; Sparkman & Walton, 2017), as well as national estimates of people limiting their meat consumption in recent years (e.g., Knight, 2019; L. Lee & Simpson, 2016; Waitrose & Partners: Food and Drink Report 2018-2019, 2018).
 Accordingly, we used 33% as the current estimate of people limiting their meat consumption.